pangpang20/gaussdb-python/docs/advanced/cursors.rst

 .. tip::

-    The best use for client-side binding cursors is probably to port large Psycopg 2 code to Psycopg 3, especially for programs making wide use of Data Definition Language statements.
+    The best use for client-side binding cursors is probably to port large GaussDB 2 code to gaussdb, especially for programs making wide use of Data Definition Language statements.

-    The `psycopg.sql` module allows for more generic client-side query composition, to mix client- and server-side parameters binding, and allows to parametrize tables and fields names too, or entirely generic SQL snippets.
+    The `gaussdb.sql` module allows for more generic client-side query composition, to mix client- and server-side parameters binding, and allows to parametrize tables and fields names too, or entirely generic SQL snippets.